KQCD-TV: Translators

+Former translator

 Gray also owned KNDX-LD (channel 38) in Dickinson; this station was acquired alongside the purchase of the non-license assets of KNDX and KXND and thus simulcasts KQCD's Fox-affiliated second subchannel.
 As of February 4, 2018, KNDX-LD was off the air due to being displaced by T-Mobile.
 KNDX-LD had been granted a move to channel 28, but Gray Television surrendered KNDX-LD's license to the FCC on October 20, 2020.
 The FCC canceled the license the same day.